 Preheat oven to 204C (400F).
 In an oven safe dish, add in half of the pasta mixture.
 Using a spoon or your hands, sprinkle half of the ricotta cheese over the pasta mixture in large chunks.
 Layer on the remaining pasta mixture and the remaining ricotta cheese.
 Bake in the oven for 20 minutes, uncovered.

 In the meantime, heat 1/4 cup of olive oil over medium-low heat.
-Add in the chili peppers.
+Add in the chile peppers.
 I added in all of the seeds also, but you may discard some seeds to control the heat.
 Heat for about 10 minutes, stirring occasionally.